Location

 Solomon’s Temple, also known as Grin Low Tower, is a Victorian fortified hill marker at the summit of Grin Low Hill near the spa town of Buxton.

-Business Directory Poole's Cavern & Country Park
+Business Directory Poole's Cavern & Buxton Country Park

 Discover Poole’s Cavern, Buxton’s Hidden Wonder.
 Take a Journey beneath the earth with our expert guides who will reveal the amazing stories of the underground landscape